GuideUpdated March 26, 2026

 A "Questions & Answers" section

-A link to request an appointment or call
+A link to request an appointment or reach out

 If you have not claimed your Google Business Profile, Google either shows nothing in this space or assembles information from other sources.
 That means your hours might be wrong, your phone number might be outdated, or your description might say something pulled from a random directory.